golya/dev_guidelines/README.md

 // bad
-add the DI lib, you can register a module with registerModule, if the DI do not find the module then it throw and error
+add the DI lib, you can register a module with registerModule, if the DI do not find the module then it throw an error

 // bad
 <no context>